 People of all ages experience migraine, and the symptoms in children are similar to those in adults.
 They may include a moderate-to-severe headache, nausea, vomiting, and sensitivity to light and sound.

 The underlying mechanisms of migraine in children are unclear, but genetics may play a role.
-Also, around half of children who experience migraine stop having symptoms after puberty.
+Also,

 In this article, we describe the symptoms, causes, and treatments of migraine in children.

 Alternately, if migraine symptoms begin during adolescence, the person is more likely to continue experiencing the condition into adulthood.

 Before puberty, migraine is just as likely to affect males as females.
 After puberty, females are more likely to experience it.